universal antifreeze

 The new universal coolants use unique OAT-based corrosion packages with proprietary organic acids (such as carboxylate) to provide broad spectrum protection.

 When a universal coolant is used to top off a cooling system that already contains an extended-life OAT or hybrid coolant, the service life is unaffected.
-It remains five years or 150,000 miles.
+It remains five years or 150,000 miles (which ever comes first).
 If a universal coolant is added to an older vehicle that has traditional green antifreeze in the cooling system, the service interval is also the same as before: two to three years or 30,000 to 50,000 miles.

 If a cooling system is being refilled with a universal coolant, the cooling system should be flushed to remove all traces of the old coolant.
 This is necessary to remove contaminants and to maximize the service life of the new coolant.
 If only the radiator is drained, up to a third of the old coolant can remain in the block.